 You select a Primary Care Physician from your Provider and Pharmacy Directory and call Customer Service with your selection.
 The directory is continually being updated; therefore, please contact Customer Service to be sure the provider is accepting new patients.
 Customer Service is available to assist with your selection and to help find a physician to meet your needs.
 Customer Service can also help you check to see if a provider is in our network of physicians.
-If there is a particular specialist or hospital that you want to use, check first to be sure the specialist or hospital is in your plan's network.
+If there is a particular specialist or hospital that you want to use, check first to be sure your PCP makes referrals to that specialist, or uses that hospital.
 The name and office telephone number of your PCP is printed on your membership card.